ahmetfurkankizil/ahmetfurkankizil/README.md

-### Hi there 👋
-My name is Ahmet Furkan KIZIL and I'm a freshman at Bilkent University in Computer Engineering department.
-I will be taking Java courses this year.
+Bilkent University Computer Science Student
 <!--
 **ahmetfurkankizil/ahmetfurkankizil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.